How The Pennsylvania Dutch Turned A Rural Town Into A Snack Food Empire

 Today, Hanover remains a center of snack food manufacturing, even as the food industry changes around it.
 And while some of its companies have been folded into larger operations, others, including Utz, are still family owned and operated from town.
 "We're making adjustments," says the owner of Revonah Pretzels, Kevin Bidelspach.
 The company has found a niche making pretzels by hand that cannot be duplicated by machines.
 "It's definitely been a big evolution since it started with people like us, but the handmade concept allows us to make a very specialized product.
 We're not out there trying to have our pretzels everywhere; our footprint is more defined."

 Despite competition from global conglomerates, companies like Revonah and Utz are "essential components" of Hanover, says Muhlhausen.
 Indeed, confirms lifelong Hanover resident Jane Kindon, the companies are so interwoven into the fabric of the town that both she and her daughter attended school with two generations of snack food families, and one of her sons worked at the Snyder's factory.
-A box of "broken" pretzels purchased on the cheap from the Wege factory were always on hand when her kids were young.
+A box of "broken" pretzels purchased on the cheap from the Wege factory was always on hand when her kids were young.

 "Because of the personal connection, it's just something we grew up with and ... our kids grew up with them," Kindon recalls.
 "But they're good-paying jobs.
 I think the people are happy about them being here."

-Shoshi Parks specializes in writing about travel, history and food and her work has appeared in Smithsonian Magazine, Fodor's Travel, Atlas Obscura, Adventure.com, Munchies, Civil Eats and YES!
+Shoshi Parks specializes in writing about travel, history and food.
+Her work has appeared in Smithsonian magazine, Fodor's Travel, Atlas Obscura, Adventure.com, Munchies, Civil Eats and YES!
 Magazine.
 Find more of her work at http://www.shoshiparks.net.